 Aging Montana Ranchers and Farmers

 Over the past 30 years, the average age of farmers and ranchers has increased nearly 8 years.
 Currently, the average farmer or rancher in the United States is 60 years old.
-The average age of Montana ranchers and farmers is over 60 years old.
 This presents a tremendous dilemma for most Montana ranchers or farmers.
 As it becomes harder to keep up with the necessary tasks, older farmers and ranchers face a set of complicated decisions that they must consider.
+Venture West Ranches is here to help.
+See the following ideas to help you decide what to do with your farm or ranch in the years to come.

 These operation decisions need to be considered now to allow for the smoothest transition possible.
 The planning process needs to start as soon as possible in order to prepare yourself, your land, and your family for difficulties that accompany the difficulties of getting older.
 There needs to be a plan in place before there is an accident or you are physically unable to accomplish a task.
 In response to this dilemma, this article presents some possible options and assessments to consider to prepare yourself for the inevitable.